LePhil/ExcaliburPlayground/readme.md

 * Settings should be its own scene - showing & hiding buttons is embarassing.
 * stations don't break at the moment --> break again
 * Audio Settings + Storage
+* Randomly breaking stations -> got to get Hammer to fix it before being able to resume using them
 * Tools are generated via Config & ToolFactory

 # Won't do